Reorganization of the Brazilian Army in the Old Republic: Large units

 By 1888 the Imperial Army had constituted three brigades, but brigade commands were abolished in 1891.
 Brigades and divisions existed only provisionally, for wartime operations.
 This changed in 1908 with the constitution of five "Strategic Brigades", three cavalry brigades and a mixed brigade.
 Both the Strategic Brigade and the cavalry brigade were ternary, with three regiments, in the case of the Strategic Brigade, infantry.
 The Strategic Brigade had support units and was the largest permanent echelon.
 The 2nd, which fought in the Contestado War, had 4,000 men.

 In 1915, the Strategic Brigades gave way to the quaternary "Army Divisions", with two brigades of two infantry regiments each.
 The division became the most important echelon.
 The infantry brigades that composed it had no autonomy, consisting of infantry only.
 Finally, in 1921 the "Army Divisions" became only infantry divisions, with the same organization.
-The cavalry brigades became divisions, each quaternary, with two brigades of two regiments.
+The cavalry brigades were also expanded into cavalry divisions, each quaternary, with two brigades of two regiments.
 The theoretical strength of an infantry division in 1921 was approximately 11,000 men.

 Brigades and divisions remain in use into the 21st century, albeit in a different form.
 From 1938 onwards infantry brigades were eliminated, with infantry divisions becoming ternary.
 However, both infantry and cavalry returned to the brigade in the 1970s, when it became the main unit, with support units and operating autonomy.
 Cavalry divisions became brigades, and infantry divisions Army Divisions, merely grouping together a variable number of brigades.

-Terriorial division
+Territorial division

 Some provinces of the Empire had "arms commands" responsible for troops and facilities such as fortifications and arsenals.
 Their function as territorial inspection divisions gave way to proper troop commands in 1891, when they were abolished and the country's territory was divided into seven military districts.
 In 1908 the districts were abolished, creating 21 enlistment regions in the states and 13 permanent inspections under the Ministry of War.
 In 1915 the territory was redistributed again, this time in military regions.
 They were responsible for all existing units in their territory that were not explicitly under another authority.
 Some forces were not under regions but military circumscriptions.
 While the region was commanded by a divisional general, the circumscription had a brigadier general.
 The 6th and 7th regions, made up of only a few battalions of caçadores, were under colonels.
 Military regions remain in use today, with new creations and changes in territorial arrangement.

 Above the regions there were inspectorates of region groups, without, however, exercising command.
 Two were created in 1921, the first in Recife and the second in Porto Alegre, but in 1927 their headquarters were transferred to Rio de Janeiro.